-If the way to the East sooner or later will lead us to the EU then why, we may ask, is the Government treading two other hopeless, even destructive paths?
-The Georgian concept of aspiring to "liberalism" lies in one group of people destroying government institutions while another simultaneously drags its country into the Russian Liberal Empire.
+If the way to the East sooner or later will enable us to reach the EU then why, we may ask, is the Government treading two other hopeless and even destructive paths?
+The Georgian concept of aspiring to "liberalism" is one group of people destroying government institutions and another (which might be the first one, at the same time) dragging their country into the Russian Liberal Empire.
 Neither is the true liberal.
-Both are the ignorant children (the lesser of all evils) of the Georgia "gone-astray."
+Both are the ignorant children (which is the least of all evils) of the "gone-astray" Georgia.